 If you’re asking me, I’ll say yes.
 However, someone else might say no. The thing with safety is, it’s a feeling, not a fact — which is why one person can feel safe somewhere, and another will feel totally unsafe in that same place.
 We’re only “safe” when nothing bad happens, but “bad” things can happen anywhere.

-If you look around online, there are plenty of solo female travelers who rave about Mexico (check out Adventurous Kate, Where Goes Rose, Be My Travel Muse, The Blonde Abroad, Janine In the World, and more).
+If you look around online, there are plenty of solo female travelers who rave about Mexico (check out Adventurous Kate, Where Goes Rose, Be My Travel Muse, The Blonde Abroad, and more).
 In fact, I’ve found most people who say solo travel isn’t safe, have never done it — go figure 🤷♀️

 Do Americans Need A Visa for Mexico?

 NO — U.S. Passport holders don’t need a visa to travel to anywhere in Mexico.

 When you arrive in Mexico at the airport or cruise port and go through Immigration, you’ll receive a 180-day (6 month) FMM tourist card; if you drive in, there the Forma Migratoria Multiple (FMM) costs about $600 pesos ($30USD) per person.

 The FMM is a small piece of paper that you need to keep on you at all times, as it proves your legal status in Mexico.
 It’s rare, but if an officer stops you, they can ask to see your FMM.
 When leaving Mexico, you’ll have to give it back to an Immigration officer in the airport, cruise port or at the land border.

 If you lose your FMM, there’s a fine of about $600 pesos ($30USD) and some paperwork to fill out in order to replace it.
 In short: Don’t lose your FMM!

 Is it Safe to Rent a Car in Mexico?